Ashley062/Recipes/README.md

-Odin Projects first assignment:

-- Creating a recipe using purely html
+Creating recipes using purely html